Child Residence Solicitors

 How is child residence decided?

-Some people believe the mother automatically gains child residence when a couple splits up, but this is not correct.
-If parents cannot agree who is to be the primary carer, a court will need to decide based on the unique circumstances of the family and always with the welfare of the children at the forefront of their consideration.
+Some people believe the mother automatically gains child residence when a couple separates, however this is not correct.
+If parents cannot agree who is to be the primary carer, a court will need to decide based on the unique circumstances of the family and always with the welfare of the children in mind.

-As a specialist child custody lawyer in London, Goodsells Family Law can assist you in making an application for child residence (custody) through a Child Arrangements Order.
+As a specialist child custody solicitor in Clapham London, Goodsells Family Law can assist you in making an application for child residence (custody) through a Child Arrangements Order.

 The role of parental responsibility

 To apply for a Child Arrangement Order, formerly known as a Child Residence Order, you’ll need to have parental responsibility for your child.
 Mothers automatically have parental responsibility, yet unmarried fathers do not and may need to apply for this order.

 If you are an unmarried father and you wish to become the primary carer of your child, you should make sure you have parental responsibility in place, although it is important to note that having parental responsibility does not confer an automatic right to child residence.